whizzml/whizzml-sublime/README.md

 Copy `WhizzML.sublime-syntax`, `WhizzML.sublime-completions`, and
 `WhizzML.sublime-settings` into
-`<path-to-sublime-installation>/Packages/User`.
+`<path-to-sublime-installation>/Packages/User`
+(`~/Library/Application\ Support/Sublime\ Text\ 3/Packages/User` in Mac).
 Modify the desired definitions.
 When you're done make sure that tests on syntax highlighting pass using the test file `syntax_test.whizzml`.
 Open it and using Command Palette panel run the command "Build With: Syntax Tests - All Syntaxes".

 #### Dev resources